 The Cry seems to have been planned at one time as the official English title, and then, as you can see above, a logo gave the title as Howl, but since the film was seemingly never released internationally, that hardly matters.
 Various journalists have referred to L’urlo as The Howl, The Shriek, The Screech, and The Scream.
 Take your pick.

 ASTONISHING YOUTUBE VIDEO!
 While L’urlo was being filmed, someone made this little 16mm home movie.
-An Argentinian friend began to interpret this movie for me.
-He spotted a brief glimpse of Gigi Proietti, and he noted that the guy playing the guitar was pop singer Frédéric Pardo, whom Tina was dating at that time, after having divorced Christian Marquand.
+An Argentine friend began to interpret this for me.
+He spotted a brief glimpse of Gigi Proietti (I can’t recognize him) and he noted that this movie was clearly made by Frédéric Pardo, whom Tina was dating at that time, after having separated from Christian Marquand.
+The conversation posted beneath the video reveals that the guitarist is a movie director named Philippe Garrel who was filming Tina in another movie at the time, Le lit de la vierge, and that this home movie ties in with that as well.
 Take a look!

 After you see this movie you’ll be a Gigi Proietti fan.
 So here are some web sites: